maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 var resMsg = await authenticator.EncodeAuthRespAsync(authIpcReq, true);
 var ipcResponse = await Session.DecodeIpcMessageAsync(resMsg);
 var authResponse = ipcResponse as AuthIpcMsg;
-var session = await Session.AppRegisteredAsync(appId, authResponse.AuthGranted);
+var session = await Session.AppRegisteredAsync(AppId, authResponse.AuthGranted);
 ```

-## Connecting to Test SAFE Network
+## Connecting to Live SAFE Network

 To be able to connect to the SAFE Network, a SAFE application needs to get an authorisation from the user, this is achieved by sending an authorisation request to the Authenticator (Safe Authenticator app in this case).
+Remove `SAFE_APP_MOCK` flag (added for mock authentication)  from shared and platform specific projects otherwise authentication process will now work.

 We first need to generate an `AuthReq` instance which provides information about the application and, permissions requested by this application.
 These details will be displayed in the authenticator: